-Below are Heidi’s simple but profound tips for promoting positive parenting and raising confident kids.
+Below are Heidi’s simple but profound tips for raising confident kids.
 You can read her full interview at the end of this post.

 1. Follow the advice of author Alan Cohn: “It’s important to put away your to-do list and take out your TO-BE list.”
 Children (and parents) sometimes need to JUST BE.”

 2. Make every moment count because the time with your child is precious.